awsdocs/amazon-ecr-user-guide/doc_source/ECR_AWSCLI.md

 ## Step 3: Create a Repository<a name="AWSCLI_create_repository"></a>

-Now that you have an image to push to Amazon ECR, you need to create a repository to hold it\.
+Now that you have an image to push to Amazon ECR, you must create a repository to hold it\.
 In this example, you create a repository called `ubuntu` to which you later push the `ubuntu:trusty` image\.
 To create a repository, run the following command:

 ```
 $ aws ecr create-repository --repository-name ubuntu